 - Detroit Mercy University

 - Wayne County Community College

-Courses are offered by these institutions in designated High Schools.
-Courses are based on availability of instructors and alignment to programs and vary semester to semester.
-Colleges and Universities shall provide the District with an academic catalog with the courses available prior to the state of the semester in which the course shall be offered.
-Partner organizations will also hold orientation session for dual enrolled students prior to the start of classes.
-District High Schools will maintain a list of available courses.
-Number of courses and students each year will also be subject to the Districts available funding.
+Courses are offered by these institutions in designated high schools.
+Courses are based on availability of instructors and alignment of programs and vary from semester to semester.
+Colleges and Universities shall provide the District with an academic catalog with the courses available prior to the start of the semester in which the course shall be offered.
+Partner organizations will also hold orientation sessions for dual enrolled students prior to the start of classes.
+District high schools will maintain a list of available courses.
+The number of courses and students each year will also be subject to the District's available funding.